Heterogeneous causal effects with imperfect compliance: a Bayesian machine learning approach: Bayesian Instrumental Variable Causal Forest

-In the following Sections, we introduce the Bayesian Causal Forest with Instrumental Variable (BCF-IV) algorithm, which is tailored to data-drivenly discover and estimate heterogeneous causal effects in an interpretable way.
+Here, we introduce the Bayesian Causal Forest with Instrumental Variable (BCF-IV) algorithm, which is tailored to data-drivenly discover and estimate heterogeneous causal effects in an interpretable way.
 Heterogeneous effects analyses are typically conducted for subgroups defined \textit{a priori} to avoid potential cherry-picking problems connected to reporting the causal effects only for subgroups with extremely high or low treatment effects \citep{cook2004subgroup}.
 However, defining a priori these groups has two main shortcomings: (i) it requires a fairly good understanding of the treatment effect; (ii) researchers may miss unexpected subgroups.
-To overcome these limitations, we propose a data-driven approach to discover heterogeneous effects by using \textit{honest} sample splitting \citep{athey2016recursive}.\footnote{ The idea of sample splitting is not new in statistics and the earliest references can be tracked back to \cite{stone1974cross} and \cite{cox1975note}.} Following a honest sample splitting approach we divide the data into two subsamples: one to build the tree for the discovery of the heterogeneous effects (\textit{discover subsample}: $\mathcal{I}^{dis}$) and another for making inference (\textit{inference subsample}: $\mathcal{I}^{inf}$).
-Accordingly to \cite{athey2016recursive}, for both the simulations and empirical application, half of the sample is assigned to $\mathcal{I}^{dis}$ and the other half to $\mathcal{I}^{inf}$.
-In our \texttt{R} function implementing BCF-IV, we leave to the researcher the choice of the ratio between discovery and inference subsamples.\footnote{As proposed by \cite{lee2018discovering} and \cite{lee2020causal} different proportions of units could be assigned to the discovery and inference subsamples.
-However, while the estimation's precision could benefit from different splitting ratios, it is not clear how this could affect the subgroups discovery.
-We leave this to further research.} As inference is a separated task from model selection, honest sample-splitting enables an honest inference for effect modification.\footnote{ Alternatively, honest inference could be obtained by techniques based on multiple testing and controlling for family wise error rate such as the ones proposed by \cite{hsu2015strong} and \cite{johnson2019detecting}.}
+To overcome these limitations, we propose a data-driven approach to discover heterogeneous effects by using \textit{honest} sample splitting \citep{athey2016recursive}.\footnote{ } Following a honest sample splitting approach we divide the data into two subsamples: one to build the tree for the discovery of the heterogeneous effects (\textit{discover subsample}: $\mathcal{I}^{dis}$) and another for making inference (\textit{inference subsample}: $\mathcal{I}^{inf}$).
+Accordingly to \cite{athey2016recursive}, for both the simulations and empirical application, half of the sample is assigned to $\mathcal{I}^{dis}$ and the other half to $\mathcal{I}^{inf}$. \greensout{In the \texttt{R} function implementing BCF-IV, we leave to the researcher the choice of the ratio between the numbers of discovery and inference subsamples.}\footnote{As highlighted by \cite{lee2020causal} different proportions of units could be assigned to the discovery and inference subsamples. { In the \texttt{R} function implementing BCF-IV, we leave to the researcher the choice of the ratio between discovery and inference subsamples.}} As inference is a separated task from model selection, honest sample-splitting enables an honest inference for effect modification.\footnote{Alternatively, honest inference could be obtained by techniques based on multiple testing and controlling for family wise error rate such as the ones proposed by \cite{hsu2015strong} and \cite{johnson2019detecting}.} Algorithm (1) provides a general overview on the proposed BCF-IV algorithm.